libfuse/pyfuse3/rst/install.rst

   headers (typically distributions provide them in a *libfuse-devel* or *libfuse-dev* package).

-In case of FreeBSD, you will need:
+In case of FreeBSD and NetBSD you will need:

 * The FUSE4BSD_ kernel module.